bahirul/monorift/docs/configuration.md

 ## Configuration Files

--   `config.yaml`: The default configuration file.
+-   `.env`: The default configuration file.
--   `config.development.yaml`: Overrides settings for the development environment.
+-   `.development.env`: Overrides settings for the development environment.
--   `config.production.yaml`: Overrides settings for the production environment.
+-   `.production.env`: Overrides settings for the production environment.

 The `NODE_ENV` environment variable determines which configuration file is loaded.
-If a specific environment file is not found, it falls back to `config.yaml`.
+If a specific environment file is not found, it falls back to `.env`.

 ## Configuration Parameters